Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Bayesian Structure Learning for GGMs

-where $P(G)$ is a prior distribution on the graph-space $\mathcal{G}_p$ of undirected graphs with $p$ nodes and $P(\Xb|G)$ is the marginal likelihood of graph $G$.

-For the prior distribution of the graph, one can assign constant probabilities denoted by $\beta_{ij} \in (0, 1)$, for including each edge $e=(i,j)$ in $G$.
-If all $\beta_{ij}$ values are set equal to $\beta \in (0, 1)$, it leads to the following prior distribution
+where $P(G)$ is a prior distribution over the graph-space $\mathcal{G}_p$ of undirected graphs with $p$ nodes, and $P(\Xb|G)$ represents the marginal likelihood of $G$.
+A common specification for the prior $P(G)$ assumes independent edge inclusion probabilities $\beta_{ij} \in (0,1)$ for each edge $e = (i,j)$, enabling the incorporation of prior domain knowledge.
+This flexible formulation allows structural information to be encoded, for example, by assigning higher values of $\beta_{ij}$ to edges believed to exist and lower values otherwise.
+When all $\beta_{ij}$ are set to a common value $\beta \in (0,1)$, the prior simplifies to

-where $|E|$ denotes the size of set $E$ (the number of edges in the graph $G$), and $\bar{E}$ denotes the set of edges that are not in $G$.
-For sparser graphs, a lower value of \(\beta\) is recommended.
-When \(\beta = 0.5\), the prior becomes non-informative and uniformly distributed over the graph space.
-It is important to note that our Bayesian framework is not limited to this prior and can accommodate any prior distribution on \(G\).
-For other choices of priors for graph \(G\), we refer to \cite{dobra2011bayesian, jones2005experiments, mohammadi2015bayesianStructure, scutari2013prior}.
+where $|E|$ denotes the number of edges in $G$, and $|\bar{E}|$ is the number of absent edges.
+Smaller values of $\beta$ favor sparser graphs.
+When $\beta = 0.5$, the prior becomes uniform over the graph space.
+The hyperparameter $\beta$ directly controls the expected number of edges and encodes prior beliefs about graph sparsity.
+It is important to note that our Bayesian approach is not restricted to this prior form and can accommodate any prior distribution on $G$.
+For alternative graph prior specifications, we refer the reader to \cite{scutari2013prior, vandenboom2023}.

 For the marginal likelihood of $G$, we have